-In Manage mode, in the File List pane, the following overlay icon appears on top of files that have ACDSee Metadata stored in the ACDSee database that has not yet been written to the file:
+In Manage mode, in the File List pane, the following overlay icon appears on top of files that have ACDSee Metadata

 Right-click and choose either:

 - Embed ACDSee Metadata: Writes the metadata to the file. - Clear Embed Pending Flag: Clears this overlay icon, but does not write the metadata to the file.